9th8/up-to-date-real-world-haskell/28-software-transactional-memory.md

 For instance, if we invoke `transfer` with insufficient funds, `retry` will *automatically wait* until our balance changes before it starts the `atomically` block again.
 The same happens with our new `giveItem`
-function: if the sender doesn\'t currently have the item in their inventory, the thread will block until they do.
+function: if the sender doesn't currently have the item in their inventory, the thread will block until they do.

 ## Choosing between alternatives

-We don\'t always want to restart an `atomically` action if it calls `retry` or fails due to concurrent modification by another thread.
+We don't always want to restart an `atomically` action if it calls `retry` or fails due to concurrent modification by another thread.
 For instance, our new `sellItem` function will retry indefinitely as long as we are missing either the item or enough money, but we might prefer to just try the sale once.

-The `orElse` combinator lets us perform a \"backup\" action if the main one fails.
+The `orElse` combinator lets us perform a "backup" action if the main one fails.

 ``` screen